Exhibition on the occasion of the centennial celebrations

-In cooperation between the Vonderau Museum Fulda and the Archive of the Loheland Foundation, the exhibition presents on the occasion of the centennial celebrations objects and documents from the period 1919-34, some of them for the first time in public.
-It is divided into five themes:
+In cooperation between the Vonderau Museum Fulda and the Archive of the Loheland Foundation, the exhibition presented on the occasion of the centennial celebrations objects and documents from the period 1919-34, some of them for the first time in public.
+It was divided into five themes:

 1. Loheland in the network of the European avant-garde - a chronology

 2. The heart of Loheland: gymnastics, dance, theater, music

 3. The Loheland Workshops: Artisan production on the basis of gymnastic training

 4. Fine arts work as an initial starting point for creative life and work